 If you buy a bottle of reduced balsamic vinegar, store it in a refrigerator after opening.
 Make sure to close the lid tightly.
 If you make it yourself, it can last for up to 3 months with a similar storing method of a store-bought one.

-As mentioned above, balsamic vinegar will stay good as long as you always close the bottle tightly and store it properly in a cool, dark place.
+As mentioned above, good quality balsamic vinegar will stay good as long as you always close the bottle tightly and store it properly in a cool, dark place.
 Proper storage is key to maintain food quality and safety, including for all types of vinegar or balsamic vinaigrette salad dressing.

 *Featured Photo by neillangan/depositphotos